 Corporation Tax, workplace pensions and allowances

-Corporation Tax payable on company profits remains at 19% for the 2021/22 tax year, but at the March 2021 budget, the Chancellor announced plans for a rise in the headline rate of Corporation Tax to 25% from April 2023.
-From that date, there will be a new small profits rate of 19% for companies with profits of less than £50,000 with a tapered increase to the rate as profits increase.
+Corporation Tax payable on company profits remains at 19% for the 2022/23 tax year, but the top rate will increase to 25% from April 2023.
+From then, there will be a new small profits rate of 19% for companies with profits of less than £50,000 with a tapered increase to the rate as profits increase.
 Businesses with profits over £250,000 will pay the main rate of 25% from April 2023.

 Workplace pensions (auto-enrolment)